mouliraj56/modbus-data-converter/README.md

 A lightweight, portable C library for converting Modbus register data into various data types with comprehensive endianness support.

+you can also visit [Online Modbus Data Converter](https://mouliraj56.github.io/modbus-data-converter/) which implements the same library. (ported to js)

 ## 📋 Table of Contents

 - [Overview](#overview)